-Annapolis Symphony Orchestra Musician
+Annapolis Symphony Orchestra Violinist

 Gabriel Meza is a violinist, teacher and member of professional musical ensembles active in Maryland and Pennsylvania.
 Gabriel currently serves as Assistant Concertmaster of the Annapolis Symphony, Principal Violin II of the York Symphony and as a section violin member of the Harrisburg Symphony.